MrinalA2009/WOLF-Werewolf-based-Observations-for-LLM-Deception-and-Falsehoods/GAME_SETUP_COMPLETE.md

 2. **"Module not found"**: Run `pip install -r requirements.txt` in the virtual environment
 3. **API errors**: Check your Google API key is valid and has Gemini access
 4. **Game logic errors**: These are design issues, not setup problems

-## ✨ Success!

-Your Werewolf AI game is now properly configured and ready to play!
-The core infrastructure works perfectly.
-Any remaining issues are related to game balance and AI decision-making logic, which can be fine-tuned as needed.

-**Enjoy your AI-powered Werewolf game! 🐺🎭**